revisual-app/wordpress-plugin/README.md

-# WordPress plugin dor Revisual And DC
+# WordPress plugin for Revisual

+[Revisual](https://revisual.co) - Streamline, Sync, and Share Your Events Seamlessly

 ## Plugin Objectives
-- Install the loader script on WordPress page (frontend).
+- ✅ Install the loader script on WordPress page (frontend).
-- Install the alerts script on WordPress page (frontend).
+- ✅ Install the alerts script on WordPress page (frontend).
-- Support revisual/dc short codes
+- ✅ Support revisual/dc short codes
-- List all the short codes in the plugin page
+- ✅ List all the short codes in the plugin page
-- Introduce build block for easy widget embedding.
+- ✅ Introduce build block for easy widget embedding.

 ## Setup
 It requires docker and npm running on the host machine.

 1. [Install wp-env tool](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#installation)
 2. Clone the repository
-3. Open `plugin/revisual` directory in the terminal
+3. Open repository root directory in the terminal
 3. Run `npm install`
+4. Run `composer install`
 4. Run `wp-env start`
 5. Run `npm start` to start the development compiler.
 6. Open `http://localhost:8889` in the browser.
 Port may be different, check the output of the `wp-env start` command.
 Login with admin/password.